-Ty Evans, a former All-American at Wisconsin-Whitewater and 12-year collegiate coaching veteran, is in his fourth season on The Plains as assistant coach.
-He joined head coach Terri Williams-Flournoy at Auburn prior to the 2012-13 season.
+Ty Evans, a former All-American at Wisconsin-Whitewater and 13-year collegiate coaching veteran, is in his fifth season on coach Terri Williams-Flournoy's staff at Auburn.
+He joined the Auburn staff prior to the 2012-13 season, and he was promoted to associate head coach following the 2015-16 season.
 He primarily coaches the point guards while assisting in recruiting.

 Evans, a native of Beloit, Wis., is entering his second stint under Williams-Flournoy.
 Prior to going to Alabama, Evans spent two seasons (2005-07) under Williams-Flournoy at Georgetown.
 He left the Hoyas for a similar position at Alabama, where he stayed until moving to Auburn.

 In his first season The Plains, he helped guide the Tigers to 19 wins, the most in four years, and an appearance in the Women's NIT quarterfinals.
 Auburn set a school record with 402 steals during the 2012-13 season while forcing 701 turnovers, a mark that ranks second all-time on The Plains.

 While mentoring point guard Najat Ouardad in his first season, he helped her improve from 2.7 assists per game to 5.7, a mark that ranked her second in the SEC and 26th in the country.
 She also improved to a 1.4 assist-to-turnover ratio as a senior after posting a negative ratio as a junior.

 His fourth season saw the Tigers advance to the NCAA Tournament for the first time since 2009 and post a 20-13 overall record (8-8 SEC).